awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether direct internet access is disabled for an Amazon SageMaker notebook instance\.
+This control checks whether direct internet access is disabled for an SageMaker notebook instance\.
 To do this, it checks whether the `DirectInternetAccess` field is disabled for the notebook instance\.

-If you configure your Amazon SageMaker instance without a VPC, then by default direct internet access is enabled on your instance\.
+If you configure your SageMaker instance without a VPC, then by default direct internet access is enabled on your instance\.
 You should configure your instance with a VPC and change the default setting to **Disable — Access the internet through a VPC**\.

 To train or host models from a notebook, you need internet access\.
 To enable internet access, make sure that your VPC has a NAT gateway and your security group allows outbound connections\.
 To learn more about how to connect a notebook instance to resources in a VPC, see [Connect a notebook instance to resources in a VPC](https://docs.aws.amazon.com/sagemaker/latest/dg/appendix-notebook-and-internet-access.html) in the Amazon SageMaker Developer Guide\.

-You should also ensure that access to your Amazon SageMaker configuration is limited to only authorized users\.
-Restrict users' IAM permissions to modify Amazon SageMaker settings and resources\.
+You should also ensure that access to your SageMaker configuration is limited to only authorized users\.
+Restrict users' IAM permissions to modify SageMaker settings and resources\.

 **Note**
 This control is not supported in the following Regions\.